lubomyrV/library/README.md

 Pay attention, some changes required, take a look into this file 'src/main/resources/application.properties', change following fields: 'spring.datasource.username', 'spring.datasource.password' and 'spring.jpa.hibernate.dialect' to corresponding values of your DB.

+After running the app will automatically create 'testDB1' database.

 There is no views pages, it is simple RESTful Web App, use REST API for testing like Postman or cURL.

 To build this app you need to run: